Scroll Down To Order

 Aug 24—British Prime Minister Winston Churchill pledges military aid to the U.S. if the U.S. becomes involved in a war with the Japanese.

-Aug 25—Persia (Iran) invaded by Soviet Union and Britain, and the largest oil refinery in the world is taken, within a month all clashes cease.
+Aug 25—Persia (Iran) invaded by Soviet Union and Britain, and the largest oil refinery in the world is taken, within a month all clashes cease in Persia.

 Aug 27—Japan issues protest against ships sailing to Vladivostok as violating Japanese waters.